PawelGargula/work-assistant/README.md

 ### Planned

-- **Hierarchical Tasks:** Organize tasks in a hierarchical structure.
 - **Export Reports:** Export your work status and reports.
 - **AI Assistance:** Get help and insights from AI.